 Sourced from the premium sub-zone of La Consulta, this wine shows what Malbec is capable of in the right hands and from the right sites.
 It shows a textbook plummy character alongside raisins and violets.
-Full-bodied with plush, silky tannins; kept fresh by vibrant acids.
+Full-bodied with plush, silky tannins, kept fresh by vibrant acids.

 With its near-dessert conditions, extreme elevation and wide diurnal shift, grape vines have proven to thrive in various regions of Argentina.
 With plantings dating back to the 1920s, the fruit from Uco Valley was originally used to add colour and acidity to the wines of warmer areas until winemakers in the 1990s saw larger potential for the region.
 Today, Uco Valley is producing some of the most influential wines of Argentina.
-The valley, which runs north to south, is 70KM long and 40KM wide.To the south, the region is capped by desert conditions with cold winds blowing in from Patagonia; to the north, by hills of 1400 metres or higher.
+The valley, which runs north to south, is 70 KM long and 40 KM at its widest in the south.
+It is capped by desert conditions, with cold winds blowing in from Patagonia.
+At its north end, hills reach 1400 metres+.
 To the east, the region runs into a series of gorges and dry riverbeds.

 La Consulta is one of the lowest laying and coolest vineyards in the Uco Valley, sitting at 900 masl.
 Split by the Tunuyan river and sitting in the shadow of the San José volcano, the area benefits from the supply of meltwater coming directly from the peaks of the Andes, as well as from long days full of sunlight.
-The soil is mainly alluvial, comprised of clay, rocks and sand, ideal for drainage while forcing the vines to dig deep for nutrients thereby creating strong roots and concentrated fruit Vines range in age from 4 to 49 years and have been grown on a trellising system of high vertical shoot positioning and pergola.
+The soil is mainly alluvial, comprised of clay, rocks and sand, ideal for drainage while forcing the vines to dig deep for nutrients thereby creating strong roots and concentrated fruit.
+Vines range in age from 4 to 49 years and have been grown on a trellising system of high vertical shoot positioning and pergola.

 100% Malbec.
-Harvested by hand in small plastic boxes then transported directly to the double sorting table and a gravity flow system.
+Harvested by hand in small plastic boxes then transported directly to a double sorting table and a gravity flow system.
 Fermentation occurs over 7 days in small, concrete vats induced by indigenous yeast.